CRAnimation/CRBoxInputView/README_en.md

 ## Feature
 -  Support verify code auto fill in iOS12
 -  Support Masonry
--  Support Security Type
+-  Support security type
--  Support Custom Security Image / View
+-  Support custom security image / view
+-  Support iOS8  and over

 > You can use this widget for verify code, password input or phone number input.<br/>I hope you can like this!